 Network with other professionals

 Do you ever look back at your time at college and think about how much more you've learned since your entry into the ''real-world?''
-It's never too late to validate the skills you've been acquiring through your role by taking a course or enrolling in a qualification program to show that it's not only your employer who recognizes your knowledge and skills.
+It's never too late to validate the skills you've been acquiring throughout your career by taking a course or enrolling in a qualification program to have tangible proof of the variety of skills you've learned on the job.

 Keep up-to-date with new trends and developments

-Organizations can easily become stagnant with the ''tried and true'' being used until the company has fallen so far behind that it can no longer meet targets and keep up with the competition.
-Courses can open up a company's world even when individual employees bring back new knowledge and insight.
+Organizations can easily become stagnant with the ''tried and true'' methods of conducting business being used until the company has fallen so far behind that it can no longer meet targets or keep up with the competition.
+In any organization, a culture of learning starts from the top and helps ensure that all employees from the upper echelons of management and downwards are dedicated to continuing their professional development journeys.

 Fill gaps on your resume

 Between jobs?
-On top of your job search, enrolling in an online course can help demonstrate to future employers that you're committed to keeping current and learning new skills that it takes to secure a different position.
+While looking for a new position you can enroll in an online course to help demonstrate to future employers that you're committed to keeping current and learning new skills.
 If it's in your budget, enrolling in a classroom course can add the additional benefit of networking.
+If you're looking to make a 180°-change, a personal development course can help you to create effective change and understand how to realize your personal, and professional goals.